Geospatial Science 496

 Detailed Description of Content of Course

 The course is designed as a capstone course for geography majors.
 A self-initiated or directed individual or group project (depending, in part, upon a given semester’s enrollment) is designed and implemented by the students.
 The type of project and the format in which results are presented are determined by the student, but must be appropriate to their stated interests and course of studies.
-A final written report, with suitable geographic graphics, and an oral presentation to a relevant class are required.
+A final written report, with suitable geographic graphics, and an oral/video presentation are required.

 Detailed Description of Conduct of Course